Shiroban/Shiroban/README.md

 Yo!
-I write stuff for fun.
+I write stuff for fun and watch anime for a living.
+Something seems off.

 <!---
 Shiroban/Shiroban is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.